Jellevanderwerff/thebeat/docs/source/package/linguistics.rst

 Linguistics
 ===========

-Here's some fun stuff that can help you do linguistic stuff.
+This module contains functions that are useful when doing (rhythmic) linguistic research.

 .. automodule:: combio.linguistic
     :members: